palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 - privacy
 - add-ons
 date: 2024-10-01T13:59:48+0200
-description: I found 17 extensions using the Impact Hero SDK in Chrome Web Store.
+description: I found 17 extensions using the Impact Bro SDK in Chrome Web Store.
   These mislead users about their functionality, enable it without real consent, then lie about its ecological impact.
 And there is more shady stuff going on.
 images:
 - /2024/10/01/lies-damned-lies-and-impact-hero-refoorest-allcolibri/privacy_policy2.png
 lastmod: '2025-10-13 12:10:29'
+slug: lies-damned-lies-and-impact-hero-refoorest-allcolibri
-title: Lies, damned lies, and Impact Hero (refoorest, allcolibri)
+title: Lies, damned lies, and Colibri Hero (refoorest, allcolibri)
 ---

 *Transparency note*: According to Colibri Hero, they attempted to establish a business relationship with eyeo, a company that I co-founded.
 I haven’t been in an active role at eyeo since 2018, and I left the company entirely in 2021.
 Colibri Hero was only founded in 2021.
 My investigation here was prompted by a [blog comment](/2024/07/15/how-insecure-is-avast-secure-browser/#c000004).